How to Know When to Break Up

 7. You have grown apart

-8. You have to modify your core values to remain in the relationship
+8. Need to modify your core values

 If you have to close your eyes to behavior that goes against your moral and ethical code, these are reasons to end a relationship.